dipanja/config_nvim/README.md

 # Config for nvim

+### package manager

     used lazy as package manager.

+### Git repo

     repo transfered from GitLab to GitHub.